 Oestriol is one of three oestrogens naturally produced by women.
 Normally, levels in the body are very low, but during pregnancy, it is made in much higher amounts by the placenta.
 Oestriol levels increase throughout pregnancy and are highest just before birth.
-It is an indicator of the health of the unborn foetus because the chemical from which it is made comes exclusively from the adrenal glands of the baby.
+It is an indicator of the health of the unborn fetus because the chemical from which it is made in the placenta, comes from another chemical which is first made in the baby’s adrenal glands and then gets altered in the liver of the baby before being finally converted to oestriol in the placenta.
 It causes growth of the uterus and increases its sensitivity to other pregnancy-related hormones, thus causing a gradual preparation for birth.
 Oestriol levels start to increase from week eight of pregnancy and scientists now think that labour begins when oestriol becomes the dominant hormone.

 A sudden surge in oestriol happens around three weeks before labour.
 If the surge comes early, this can suggest a premature birth.

 Some hormone replacement therapy (HRT) preparations contain oestriol.
 Although the body removes oestriol much faster than other oestrogens, there are positives and negatives to its use in HRT.
 See the articles on menopause and What is HRT? for more information.

 In non-pregnant women, oestriol only exists at very low levels.
 Too little unbound oestriol during pregnancy can indicate that there are problems with the baby, such as Down’s syndrome, or problems with the placenta.
 Later in pregnancy, comparatively low oestriol indicates that labour may not come on its own, but will have to be induced.